 She still called him “Inspector” rather than “Attorney”, although Huan didn’t mind.

 “Nothing,” Huan answered as he looked at her.
-“Just tired, I guess… and I lacked sleep.”
+“Tired, I guess… and I lacked sleep.”

 The car turned right to a driveway and stopped in front of the steps of the monumental court.

-Tall with its brick red tiles, tinted glass windows with black iron frames, and gold-plated sign on its facade, no one could miss that fifteen-story historical building from afar.
+No one could miss that fifteen-story historical building from afar.
+The Metropolitan Court building was tall.
+Built with old brick red tiles but modernized with tinted glass windows with black iron frames, and gold-plated sign on its facade.
 The driveway had a landscape that defined beauty and functionality.
 An old white statue of Iustitia stood in front of the landing.

 But why are you so unfair to me, Lady Justice?
-Huan asked himself as he saw the building’s façade.
+Huan asked himself as he saw the building’s façade and the statue.

 “See that media attention you’re getting?
 I’m still wondering why THEY chose YOU over ME,” Natalie snorted.

 “Don’t worry, Atty.
-Noguerra,” Huan said to her, “after this arraignment, I’ll return immediately to the headquarters and tell my Chief to help me relieve myself of this post.
+Noguerra,” Huan said to her.
+“After this arraignment, I’ll return immediately to the headquarters.
+I’ll tell Chief to help me relieve myself of this post.
 I hope THAT should make you feel happy.”

 Huan grabbed his leather briefcase as a security escort opened the door for him.
-He was surrounded by security personnel as he went out of the car.
-He stood confidently in his suit made from native fabric materials matched with black pants and leather shoes.
+Security personnel surrounded him as he went out of the car.
+He looked confident in his suit made from native fabric materials matched with black pants and leather shoes.
 He pushed his eyeglasses up on the bridge of his nose, straightened out his suit, and moved forward.

 Huan didn’t see whatever happened to Natalie.
 He thought she might have gone out to the other door.
 All he remembered was her red dress topped with a black blazer.
 Everything in her was small — small face, short hair, slim body, short height.
 Yet, she looked strong, powerful lawyer than him, and he started liking it somehow.

 Cameras flashed before his far-sighted eyes, almost blinding him.
 The glaring sunlight was not enough.
-He was bombarded with lots of questions from the media.
-He could hear a couple of questions distinctly but were drowned in a sea of other inquiries.
+The media bombarded with lots of questions.
+He could hear a couple of distinct questions but the noise from the media drowned them into a buzz.
 Yet, the bottom line was, why was he there?

-Huan went up the steps towards the main doorway while he was surrounded by people — people that he didn’t know personally, yet he felt accountable for.
+Huan went up the steps towards the main doorway.
+People surrounded him while walking.
+These are the people he didn’t know, yet he felt accountable for.
 Upon reaching the top landing, near the statue, Huan turned around and spoke to the media men.
 He then saw Natalie beside him, smiling at the media men.

 “Ladies and gentlemen,” Huan said in a loud voice as he rose his free hand, smiling.
 “I know that you’re monitoring this event since day one.
 Let us not make this a media circus, I beg you.
-Let us remember that we’re seeking justice for Maui Jie Pangilinan.
-I promised her family that Atty.
-Natalie Noguerra and I will try our best to help them attain justice.”
+Let us remember that we’re seeking justice for the victims.
+I promised the Pangilinans that Atty.
+Natalie Noguerra and I will do our best to help attain justice.”